colemanw/webform_civicrm/README.txt

 No. Think of each submission record as a snapshot of what was actually entered on the form.
 It doesn't necessarily reflect current CRM data.
 But editing an existing webform submission will update the CiviCRM database.

-ADVANCED USAGE - PASSING IDS IN THE URL

-By default, contact 1 is assumed to be the acting user.
-So if you have enabled the default "Existing Contact" field and view a webform while logged-in, you will see your own contact details auto-filled on the form.
-You can disable that by changing the "Existing Contact" field to autofill a different contact, provide select options, or just leave the form blank.
-To facilitate working with existing contacts, you can supply ids in the url (an "Existing Contact" field must be present for said contact for url arguments to be processed).
-The following are supported:

-cid1=123 (contact 1's ID; you can also supply cid2 and so on)

-aid=456 (ID of the activity to autofill and update -- specifying an activity from a case works too)

-Note that permissions are checked, so these values will be ignored if the acting user doesn't have permission to view that contact.
-Use a checksum field to identify non-premissioned users.
-Activity ID will be ignored if no contact is part of the given activity.

 CHANGING A WEBFORM COMPONENT TYPE